FernyCastro8/Social_Network_API-mod18/README.md

-# Social Network APIs
+# Social Network API

 ## Description
 ```
 This app was generated in the means of a social midea startup.
 The app uses a NoSQL database.
 This is so the startup can handle large amounts of unstructed data.
 ```

 ## Table of Contents